 Every great ending starts somewhere.

-Your journey begins with our LASIK Consultation.
-The cost is 90 minutes of your time.
+Your journey begins with our virtual LASIK Consultation: a simple phone call or video chat with the doctor.
+The cost is a few minutes of your time.
 The benefit is the chance at a lifetime of visual freedom.
-Below is a glimpse of your first 90 minutes with us.
+The virtual consult allows you (and us) to figure out if the comprehensive in-office visit is worth your while.
+Below is a glimpse of that visit.
+We care about the details, and you can read this if you do too...

 We’ll start your journey in one of the most comprehensive diagnostic suites in the United States.
 The minimum requirement of tests to determine the best way to fix your eyes is only a fraction of the diagnostics completed at this step.
 Why so many tests?
 As the detail in the mapping of your eye increases, so does the precision that can be applied to deciphering the best path forward for your eyes.
 As an example, it’s a minimum requirement to know how thick your cornea is, but it is worlds better to have a complete map of its exact three-dimensional architecture.
 There is no news that is worse or better at the same time than finding out you would have been a candidate, but aren’t because of what one of the “not necessary” diagnostic tests revealed.
 We’re sad there isn’t currently a good vision correction option for you, and at the same time we’re really glad you came here and found out.